sjoerdvankreel/firefly-synth-2/README.md

   * Also new, excite param controls how much new noise to feedback into the delay line (for bowed strings).
 Optional LPF/HPF for more control of the feedback loop.

 ## Osci mod matrix
-* Oversampling applies to all osci's (not string).
+* Oversampling applies to all osci's.
 * Inter-osci AM/RM/FM, with (new) exponential FM.
 * Like FF1's, but no need to point-and-click, just drag the sliders, because the matrix is already set up.
 * All modulations are still per-unison-voice.
 Make sure the mod source has at least as many uni voices as the target.